Herbology

 Elderflower

-The elder tree blooms at Beltane in many climates, its flat-topped white flowers carrying a distinctive, heady scent.
+The elder tree (Sambucus nigra) blooms at Beltane in many climates, its flat-topped white flowers carrying a distinctive, heady scent.
 Elder is a powerful protective plant with a long association with fairy magic and the threshold between worlds.
-The elder is considered by many traditions to be inhabited by a spirit — the Elder Mother — and should be approached with respect.
+In Scandinavian and Northern European folk tradition, the elder was understood to be inhabited by a spirit: the Hyldemoer (or Hylde Moer), the Elder Mother, a protective and sometimes formidable presence who presided over the tree and its surroundings.
+Harvesting from the elder without respectful acknowledgement was considered unwise.
+Hans Christian Andersen drew on this living tradition in his 1845 fairy tale The Elderbush Mother, and the belief is documented in oral records going back to at least the 17th century.

 Elderflower is also culinary: elderflower cordial and elderflower fritters are traditional seasonal foods in parts of Europe.
-Eating seasonally — making elderflower cordial for your Beltane celebration — is itself a form of practice, an act of alignment with the season's gifts.
+Making elderflower cordial for your Beltane celebration is itself a form of practice, an act of alignment with the season's gifts.

 Mugwort

-Mugwort appears at many points in the magical year because it's a year-round ally for dreamwork, divination, and psychic awareness.
+Mugwort (Artemisia vulgaris) appears at many points in the magical year because it is a year-round ally for dreamwork, divination, and psychic awareness.
+The genus name Artemisia honours Artemis, the Greek goddess of the moon, the hunt, and women's mysteries: the plant's ritual associations with lunar cycles and the unseen world run deep.
+Medieval herbalists called it mater herbarum, the mother of herbs.
 At Beltane, when the veil is thin and the Otherworld is close, mugwort's ability to enhance psychic receptivity is particularly useful.

 Burn dried mugwort as incense before divination.
 Place it under your pillow for Beltane dreams.
-Brew a weak mugwort tea (check contraindications — avoid during pregnancy) and drink it before a ritual working.
+Brew a weak mugwort tea before ritual, attending to the contraindications below.
 Track your experiences in your Apothecary so you can build a record of what works for you.

 Frankincense